-In the electret microphone, thin sheets of polymer electret film are metal-coated on one side to form the membrane of the movable plate capacitor that converts sound to electrical signals with high fidelity.
-Ninety percent of today's microphones are electret microphones, and they are used in everyday items such as telephones, sound and music recording equipment, and hearing aids.
+West and Sessler, a fellow scientist at Bell Labs, worked together to develop a compact and inexpensive yet highly sensitive microphone.
+In their electret microphone, thin sheets of polymer electret film are metal-coated on one side to form the membrane of the movable plate capacitor that converts sound to electrical signals with high fidelity.

 The pair patented their invention in 1962.
 It soon became widely used because of its high performance, accuracy and reliability, as well as its low cost, small size and light weight.
 Today, 90% of the 2 billion microphones manufactured yearly are electret microphones, and they are used in items from recording equipment and professional sound measurement instruments to phones, hearing aids, baby monitors and toys.

 During his time at Bell Labs, West was also instrumental in coordinating a summer research program designed to improve diversity for women and underrepresented minorities throughout the operating companies of AT&T.

 West brought his dedication to advocating for STEM education and diversity in innovation to his involvement in National Inventors Hall of Fame® education programs and competitions.
 He has collaborated in the development of curricula for the K-6 Camp Invention® program, made personal visits to Camp Invention program sites and served as a Collegiate Inventors Competition® Judge, encouraging innovators of all ages and backgrounds to pursue their ambitions.

 A fellow of IEEE, West served as president of the Acoustical Society of America in 1997 and 1998 and is the recipient of the 2006 National Medal of Technology.
 He holds more than 70 U.S. patents and is currently a professor of electrical and computer engineering and mechanical engineering at Johns Hopkins University.